AnaZonia/moon_notes/Github.md

 git pull origin master
 # origin refers to the remote repository that was initially cloned

-# make sure you're navigating from the branch you'd like to merge to master
+# make sure you're navigating to the branch you'd like to merge to master
 git checkout feature-name-temp

 # finally merge changes with the master branch